websanco/liferay-learn/docs/dxp-cloud/latest/en/getting-started/configuring-your-github-repository.md

 ![You can remove the admin:repo_hook permissions from the personal access token if you disable automatic web hook management.](./configuring-your-github-repository/images/05.png)

-Removing these permissions from the web hook allows you to adhere to tighter security standards by reducing the access given to your repository.
+Removing these permissions from the web hook improves security by minimizing access given to your repository.

 ## Verifying Builds